Questions about the Critical Reading and Writing Skills Test

 How do I access the results?

-Test scores are posted to your online services account (see the CRWS test page for the test results announcement schedule).
+Test scores are posted to your student account (see the CRWS test page for the test results announcement schedule).

 All CRWS exam results are thoroughly vetted by the Writing Program’s team of expository writing instructors and are final.
 It is important to remember that CRWS is a placement test for our writing courses; as such, it does not allow graders, instructors, or administrators to offer comprehensive feedback on students’ writing strengths and/or weaknesses.
 Admissions advisors are available to help students who are interested in pursuing degree programs to understand course sequencing and degree requirements based on their CRWS results, but they cannot respond to why a student passed or did not pass the test.